ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 }
 ```

-The binding of the name is a simple as it gets; an IObservableValue is create for both the widget and the name in the Person class
+The binding of the name is a simple as it gets; an IObservableValue is created for both the widget and the name in the Person class
 and these are bound together in the DataBindingContext object.

 For age, because it is an int it is possible to make the widget show an error message when is contains a value that is not an int